girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Projects/Breast Cancer Prediction/README.md

 # ML Breast Cancer Prediction
 Its an Machine Learning Model for Breast Cancer Prediction.
 <br/>
+# Purpose:
+Purpose of this project is
+1. Study about Malignant and Benign Cancer.
+2. Study about Exploratory Data Analysis.
+3. Study about different Machine Learning models and comparing them.<br/>

+# Description:
 Created a Machine Learning Model to predict the Breast Cancer by analyzing the factors and variables given in the Dataset.<br/>
 Compared 4 Machine Learning models predictions by creating a dataframe and entering the accuracy score and the respective machine learning model.
 <br/><br/>